Adopt A Pet

-Once approved a member from our adoption team will call to schedule a time to come to the shelter to meet the animals!
+Once an application is submitted, a member from our adoption team will call to schedule a time for you to come to the shelter and meet the animals you are interested in!

-Request for appointments outside normal viewing hours may be considered.
+Request for appointments outside normal viewing hours will be considered.

 Consider the following before adopting a pet:

 |Is there time available to devote to the care of a pet?

 |Does the budget allow for the care of a pet?

 • Food, treats, toys

 • Basic medical care (annual vet visit, annual vaccinations)

 • Boarding if you travel

 |What type of animal will fit your lifestyle?